 Infrared heating is emitted from a panel, then travels through space until it reaches an object or surface.
 Instead of heating the air in a room, it heats up the surfaces it reaches, similar to the way the sun heats your skin on a sunny but cold day.
 The panel uses electricity and only requires fitting on a wall or ceiling, meaning that it is much quicker and cheaper to install than a heat pump (or even a gas boiler) and is particularly suitable for small properties.

-There is relatively limited understanding of the user experience of whole-house infrared heating systems, particularly in a social housing setting.
-Nesta will investigate the two households’ experiences of the new system throughout the winter of 2022-2023.
-We will be in touch with the tenants throughout the cold months to understand how they are getting used to the new technology, how satisfied they are with the system and identify any issues that might arise as they continue to use the system.
+There is a relatively limited understanding of the user experience of whole-house infrared heating systems, particularly in a social housing setting.
+Nesta investigated the two households’ experiences of the new system throughout the winter of 2022-2023.
+We were in touch with the tenants throughout the cold months to understand how they found the new technology, and how satisfied they were with the system and identified any issues that might arise as they continue to use the system.